Employers need to make reasonable accommodations unless it causes them excessive hardship.

 Employers are not required to provide accommodations that are personal in nature, such as providing you with hearing aids or a wheelchair.

-If you are having trouble getting a reasonable accommodation, visit our Disability-Based Discrimination in Employment and What to Do pages.
+If you are having trouble getting a reasonable accommodation, visit our What Employers Can Do and What to Do pages.